Panasonic Leica Summilux 15mm f/1.7 review

 Conclusion

-In short, Panasonic and Leica have released a very nice lens.
-It’s quite versatile for many shots, well designed and pleasant to use.
-For 550€, you get a large maximum aperture and a very good AF, all in a quality barrel.
-We do, however, regret the price for a f/1.7 fixed focal length, knowing that the 17mm f/1.8 from Olympus, also well designed, costs 150€ less and offers more or less the same performance.
+In short, Panasonic and Leica released a very nice lens.
+It is quite versatile, well designed, and pleasant to use for many types of shots.
+For around €550, you get a wide maximum aperture and very good AF, all in a high-quality barrel.
+That said, the price still feels a little high for an f/1.7 prime, especially when the Olympus 17mm f/1.8, which is also well designed, costs around €150 less and delivers more or less similar performance.

 See you soon,